ipfs-shipyard/ipfs-cohost/README.md

 ## Usage

 Pass it the list of domains you want to cohost.
-It finds the CID from the [DNSLink] for that domain, and pins it to your local IPFS node.
+It finds the CID from the [DNSLink] for that domain and starts cohosting the domains.
+By default, we use a [lazy cohosting].
+You can force the domains to be fully cohosted by using the flag `--full`.

 ```console
 $ ipfs-cohost add ipfs.io docs.ipfs.io awesome.ipfs.io